dynamsoft-docs/label-recognition-docs/programming/android/hello-world-sample.md

 # HelloWorld Sample

-The Android Helloworld sample shows how to create the simplest video streaming label text scanning app with Dynamsoft Label Recognizer Android SDK.
+The Android Helloworld sample shows how to create the simplest video streaming text scanning app with Dynamsoft Label Recognizer Android SDK.

 View the sample: